 CAC has many virtual activities scheduled for the coming months.

-The program will also continue the next phase of the Digital Recording Initiative in The Bahamas.
+The program will continue the next phase of the Digital Recording Initiative in The Bahamas.
 The initiative is designed to improve the effectiveness and efficiency of the Bahamian justice sector by supporting efforts to modernize the courts through the advancement of digital recording of court proceedings.
 CAC will host a portion of the follow-on trainings virtually.
 Additionally, NCSC experts remain available to the Bahamian courts as they remotely begin creating strategic planning working groups.

 The Regional Gang Investigation and Prosecution Training initiative is designed to strengthen the capacity of the regional DPP offices and law enforcement to investigate and prosecute gang related criminal activities.
 It also seeks to enhance the capacity of regional judges and magistrates to adjudicate gang related cases.
 The initiative includes a series of workshops and peer-to-peer consultations in Jamaica, Trinidad & Tobago, Barbados and the Eastern Caribbean.